Romance and Classical Studies

 - room and board during the month.

 Room and board costs will depend on the option chosen.
 If you live in the Technopôle residence hall, you’ll pay approximately $400 for the room and $300 for food.
-The host family option costs approximately $1,200, and includes food, several cultural excursions, transportation from Paris to Tours and within Tours (a bus pass if your family lives outside the center city).
+The host family option costs approximately $1,200, includes food, several cultural excursions and transportation from Paris to Tours.

 * All costs are subject to change.
 For current figures please contact Nora Solomon, Coordinator, Education Abroad, Center for International Programs (CIP), email@example.com, 216 University Hall, (419)372-8053.